Quantum resources of the steady-state of three coupled qubits: Microscopic versus Phenomenological model: Results

-In Fig.~\ref{fig4}, we also plot the quantum resources steering (dash-dotted curves) and Bell nonlocality (dotted curves) for the steady-state obtained by the MME.
-One can notice that steering and Bell nonlocality have similar behavior as concurrence as a function of $J_C$, and, as expected from the hierarchic relation among them, they are nonzero only when the system is entangled.
-On the other hand, steering and Bell nonlocality for the steady-state obtained by the PME are both zeros because $c<1$ and $c^2-c_{min}<1$.
+In Fig.~\ref{fig4}, we also plot the quantum steering (dash-dotted curve) and Bell nonlocality (dotted curve) for the steady-state obtained by the MME.
+One can notice that steering and Bell nonlocality have similar behavior to entanglement as a function of $J_C$, and, as expected from the hierarchic relation among them, they are nonzero only when the system is entangled.
+On the other hand, steering and Bell nonlocality for the steady-state obtained by the PME are both zeros because $c<1$ and $c^2-c_{\min}<1$.
 This result highlights even more the difference between the MME and the PME.
 While in the MME model the inequalities for steering and Bell nonlocality are violated, the same does not occur for the PME model.
+Lastly, we can see in Fig.~{4} that in the limit where $J_C\rightarrow \infty$, the quantum resources between systems $A$ and $B$ go to zero because the interaction with the qubit $C$ becomes very strong and only the quantum resources between systems $AC$ or $BC$ could be extracted in this limit.

 Finally, we mention a setup where our investigation could be experimentally verified.
 In Ref.~\cite{niskanenPRB}, three superconducting flux qubits were coupled between each other, with coupling between neighboring qubits reaching values up to 6.05 GHz.
 In addition, the eigenfrequencies of these qubits can be accordingly manipulated to fit our theoretical predictions.